eProsima/Fast-DDS-docs/docs/advanced.rst

     pubAttr.times.heartbeatPeriod.seconds = 0;
     pubAttr.times.heartbeatPeriod.fraction = 4294967 * 500; //500 ms

-In the Writer-Reader layer, this belong to the :class:`WriterAttributes`:
+In the Writer-Reader layer, this belongs to the :class:`WriterAttributes`:

 .. code-block:: c++